Noise blocking vs noise cancelling

-What are the key differences between the types of noise-reduction technology?
+Explore the key differences between the types of noise reduction technology.

 NOISE BLOCKING